The 25 Cent Psychologist

 That's what we're up against.
 So remember, when you decide you should change your behavior, the subconscious mind is plotting to thwart you scheme.
 Maybe you should consult uour subconscious if you're really serious about this change thing?

-Much of our behavioral reactions revert back to our inner two-year old, or the kid-in-the-toy-store mentality or the bored-staring-out-the-window-in school mentality.
-These stubborn vestigal states of behavior still influence more of our inner thought process than we realize because these the lower levels of the subconscious aren't as visible as those residing on the upper levels of cognitive elevator.
+These stubborn vestigial states of behavior still influence more of our inner thought process than we realize because these the lower levels of the subconscious aren't as visible as those residing on the upper levels of the cognitive elevator.

 Some of us may even have to be forced to undergo a catharsis of sorts before we are prepared to begin the slow and sometimes painful process of change.